davidsneighbour/hugo-modules/documentation/hugo-pictures/index.md

 Known Issues:

-- currently only works with page bundle images
+- currently only works with page bundle and asset images
 {{< / b5/notice >}}

 - [Notes](#notes)